moja-global/About_moja_global/Governance/Branding.md

 ### Typography

-Primary Typeface: Source Sans pro (Used on the website) Secondary Typeface (when primary not available): Ropa Sans (used in PowerPoints)
+Primary Typeface: Source Sans pro (Used on the website) Secondary Typeface (when Primary Typeface is not available): Ropa Sans (used in PowerPoints)

 ### Colours